fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12b.md

 Tue, 29 Jun 2021 10:55:10 GMT playground:server Listening on port 3000
 ```

-> If yours doesn't work, skip to the next section where I explain why it doesn't work (even if you followed the steps).
+> If yours doesn't work, skip to the next section.
+There I explain why it doesn't work even if you followed the steps correctly.

-Looks like it is working!
+The application is now running!
 Let's test it by sending a GET request to [http://localhost:3123/](http://localhost:3123/).

-Shutting it down is a headache at the moment, use another terminal and _docker kill_ command to kill the application.
+Shutting it down is a headache at the moment.
+Use another terminal and _docker kill_ command to kill the application.
 The _docker kill_ will send a kill signal (SIGKILL) to the application to force it to shut down.
 As an argument it needs the name or id of the container.

 Here I choose to kill it with the ID.
 The beginning of the ID is enough for docker to know which container I mean.